Last Updated on August 1, 2023 by Gary Stephen

 - Aquaponics is a farming system

-- As part of this farming system, fish are grown in a fish tank where they provide water and wastewater
+- As part of this farming system, fishes grow in a fish tank with water and wastewater

-- The waste and the wastewater are then piped into the hydroponically cultivated plants, meaning plants that are growing in a soilless environment
+- The waste and the wastewater are then piped into the hydroponically cultivated plants.
+Meaning plants are growing in a soilless environment

-- The plants draw nutrients from the waste and wastewater as generated from the fish tank
+- The plants draw nutrients from the waste and wastewater from the fish tank

-- The waste and wastewater from the fish tank are continually recirculated through the plant bed system, allowing the plants to thrive and provide an abundant harvest
+- The waste and wastewater from the fish tank are continually circulated through the plant bed system, allowing the plants to thrive and provide an abundant harvest

 This type of system is a win-win situation for both the plants, the fish, and you.
 Because of your minimal efforts, you receive a plentiful harvest of vegetables to go along with your grilled fresh fish, a complete meal that is sustainable all year round, anywhere you’d like your garden to grow.

 The whole point of an aquaponic system is to create a setup that is low maintenance with a high yield: no weeds, no dirt, no fertilizers, and no watering.
 The idea behind this garden is to let the fish do the work for you.

 To begin building your system, there are a few questions you will want to ask yourself.
-Look at each of these questions.
-Get an overall view of all that is considered to put your system together.
-Then, each question will be answered further to give you more insight as to how each piece works together, so you can find the one that works best for you.
+Then, answering each question further to give you more insight as to how each piece works together, so you can find the one that works best for you.

-The first questions you will want to ask yourself are:
+The questions you will want to ask yourself first about Aquaponic Gardening are:

 1. What type of system can you afford?